MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss-lookbook.md

     ![Image of the content pack in the M365 learning pathways admin page](media/sss-content-pack.png)

 9. You will see the SharePoint look book site appear in a new tab.
-You can close this tab and select the **CustomLearning Administration tab**
+You can close this tab and select the **CustomLearning Administration tab**.

     ![Image of the M365 learning pathways solution tab](media/sss-m365lp-tab.png)